Easy Very Low Power BLE in Arduino

 Update: 24th March 2019 – Rev 2 of lp_BLE_TempHumidity, adds more plot options and i2c_ClearBus, adds GT832E_01 support

 This tutorial, A Redbear Nano V2 Replacement, is Part 3 of 3.
-This is Revision 2 of this project.
-Revision 2 PCB includes mounting for the coin cell and the sensor, simplifies construction and improves air flow around the sensor while shielding it from direct sunlight.
+This is Revision 3 of this project.
+Revision 3 plots the data against date and time and uses Revision 2 of PCB that includes mounting for the coin cell and the sensor, simplifies construction and improves air flow around the sensor while shielding it from direct sunlight.
 Revision 1 is here.

 1 – Building

 Very Low Power BLE devices made Easy with Arduino covers settting

 up Arduino to code nRF52 low power devices, the programming module

 and measuring the supply current.
 It also covers specialized low

 power timers and comparators and debounced inputs and using pfodApp

 to connect to and control the nRF52 device.

 Part 2 – A Very Low Power Temperature Humidity Monitor covers using a Redbear Nano V2 module and an Si7021 temperature/humidity sensor to build a low power battery / solar monitor.
 It also covers modifying the Si7021 library to be low power, tuning the BLE device to reduce its current consumption to <29uA and designing a custom temperature/humidity display for your mobile.